sjbylo/flask-vote-app/pipeline/acs/README.md

 Set up Sonarqube on the cluster (instructions in sonar/)

-If you're really impatient, you can run the "./setup.sh" script.
+Now (if you're really impatient) you can run the "./setup.sh" script.

 Following are the manual steps.